-Michigan Public School Employees Retirement System - There were no significant changes of assumptions for each of the reported plan years ended September 30, except for the following:

-2019 - The discount rate used in the September 30, 2018 actuarial valuation decreased by 0.25% percentage points.

-2018 - The discount rate used in the September 30, 2017 actuarial valuation decreased by 0.45% percentage points.
-The valuation also includes the impact of an updated experience study for periods from 2012 to 2017.

-2017 - The discount rate used in the September 30, 2016 actuarial valuation decreased by 0.50% percentage points.
+- Pension There were no significant changes of assumptions for each of the reported plan years ended September 30, except for the following: - 2019 The discount rate used in the September 30, 2018 actuarial valuation decreased by 0.25% percentage points. - 2018 The discount rate used in the September 30, 2017 actuarial valuation decreased by 0.45% percentage points.
+The valuation also includes the impact of an updated experience study for periods from 2012 to 2017. - 2017 The discount rate used in the September 30, 2016 actuarial valuation decreased by 0.50% percentage points. - OPEB There were no significant changes of assumptions for each of the reported plan years ended September 30, except for the following: - 2020 The healthcare cost trend rate decreased by 0.50% and actual per person health benefit costs were lower than projected for the September 30, 2019 annual actuarial valuation. - 2019 The discount rate used in the September 30, 2018 actuarial valuation decreased by 0.25% percentage points.
+The valuation also includes the impact of an updated experience study for the periods from 2012 to 2017. - 2018 The discount rate used in the September 30, 2017 actuarial valuation decreased by 0.35% percentage points.
+This valuation also includes - 2017 The discount rate used in the September 30, 2016 actuarial valuation decreased by 0.50% percentage points.

-Single Employer Plan - Certain changes in assumptions contributed to the net change in total OPEB liability from July 1, 2019 through June 30, 2020.
-The primary change in assumption during the year was a change in the discount rate used to calculate the total OPEB liability from 2.79% to 2.21%.
+Single Employer Plan - Certain changes in assumptions contributed to the net change in total OPEB liability from July 1, 2020 through June 30, 2021.
+The primary change in assumption during the year was a change in the discount rate used to calculate the total OPEB liability from 2.21% to 2.16%.
 In addition, the valuation-year per capita health costs, retiree contribution rates, and the future trend on health costs and retiree contribution rates were updated, and the assumed mortality rates were modified.
-The University recorded a deferred outflow for its portion of changes in assumptions for the fiscal year ended June 30, 2020.
+The University recorded a deferred outflow for its portion of changes in assumptions for the fiscal year ended June 30, 2021.
 No assets have been accumulated in a trust to pay related benefits for the Plan.